tqre/Docker-Mini-Container/README.md

 `nasm -f bin -o helloelf helloelf.asm`

 The end result is a 173B binary that writes 'Hello, World!' to stdout.

+This can be built into a 'scratch' container with the Dockerfile included.
+`docker build . -t helloelf`
+`docker run helloelf`

 ### Additional references: